adrybakov/wulfric/docs/source/user-guide/usage/other.rst

     ...
     ValueError: Angle is ill defined (zero vector).

-For the volume wulfric accepts three types of inputs:
+For the volume Wulfric accepts three types of inputs:

 * Cell